RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

 ip link show dev enp3s0
 ```

-This should show following, with the key bit showing "**master br1**", so we know it has been consumed into our new bridge:
+This should show the following, with the key bit showing "**master br1**", so we know it has been consumed into our new bridge:
 ~~~bash
 4: enp3s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel master br1 state UP mode DEFAULT group default qlen 1000
     link/ether 52:54:00:00:01:04 brd ff:ff:ff:ff:ff:ff